kej715/COS-Tools/fortran/README.md

 documented for BOOLEAN values by [CFT77 Reference Manual](http://bitsavers.trailing-edge.com/pdf/cray/CFT/SR-0018B_CFT77_Reference_Feb88.pdf).

 ### Explicit Vector Functions
-_KFTC_ does not implement implicit vectorization yet, but its intrinsic function library provides **explicit** vector functions that make use of Cray X-MP vector registers and vector instructions.
+_kFTC_ does not implement implicit vectorization yet, but its intrinsic function library provides **explicit** vector functions that make use of Cray X-MP vector registers and vector instructions.
 These are defined as follows: